apache/trafficcontrol/docs/source/api/v4/servers.rst

 Response Structure
 ------------------
+:asns:             The :abbr:`ASN (Autonomous System Number)` associated with the cachegroups of the current server.

+	.. versionadded:: 4.1
 :cachegroup:       A string that is the :ref:`name of the Cache Group <cache-group-name>` to which the server belongs
 :cachegroupId:     An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server belongs
 :cdnId:            The integral, unique identifier of the CDN to which the server belongs